joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions_part_two.md

 +++
-title = "Functions in Python II: Lambdas, closures, and a scraping example" description = "Continuation of my basic tutorial" date = 2021-07-13 updated = 2021-07-13
+title = "Functions in Python II: Evaluation strategy and mutability" description = "How are arguments handled in Python?" date = 2021-07-13 updated = 2021-07-25
 [taxonomies]
-tags = ["Python", "Tutorial", "Scraping"] authors = ["Joshua Megnauth"]
+tags = ["Python", "Tutorial", "Scraping", "Evaluation strategy"] authors = ["Joshua Megnauth"]
 +++

-Part I of my functions tutorial covered the basics of writing functions including parameters and rudimentary error checking.
-Part II covers miscellaneous and intermediate features that I couldn't shoehorn into part I (just being honest here).

-# Python's evaluation strategy

-Parameters are inputs that are passed into functions.
-But how are parameters passed?
+Arguments are inputs that are passed into functions.
+But how are arguments passed?
+Do functions receive copies of arguments?
+Does Python pass references everywhere?
+What _is_ a reference anyway?

+Well, dear reader, let us delve into the crazy world of Python's evaluation strategy.

+# What is an evaluation strategy?

+An evaluation strategy outlines how arguments are passed into functions.

 Programming languages such as Rust or C allow programmers to specifically label whether parameters are accepted by value or reference.
 Python, as well as other scripting languages, is opaque in terms of argument handling.

-I personally find understanding parameter semantics more difficult to understand for scripting languages because they're less straightforward.
+Python (and the rest) are designed around reducing the cognitive load on programmers.
+The tradeoff is that certain concepts are less immediate because scripting languages elide complexity.
+Python's evaluation strategy _feels_ a bit quirky even though it's a bit Spartan, like the language tends to be in general.

 Argument semantics is fundamentally an issue of ownership and where data live in memory.
 Data may be created in one location but need to be accessed in another location.
 Those variables may need to be modified (mutated) as well.